-The Royal Berkshire Hospital radiology service provides state-of-the-art medical imaging for the diagnosis and treatment of a wide range of medical conditions.
+The Royal Berkshire Hospital Radiology Service provides state-of-the-art medical imaging for the diagnosis and treatment of a wide range of medical conditions.
 The department provides diagnostic imaging services in four key locations:

 Radiology is a medical specialty that uses imaging to diagnose and treat diseases seen within the body.
-Radiologists use a variety of imaging techniques such as X-ray, ultrasound, computed tomography (CT), nuclear medicine including positron emission tomography (PET), and magnetic resonance imaging (MRI) to diagnose and/or treat diseases.
-Interventional radiology is the performance of (usually minimally invasive) medical procedures with the guidance of imaging technologies.
+Radiographers and Radiologists use a variety of imaging techniques such as X-ray, ultrasound, Computed Tomography (CT), and Magnetic Resonance Imaging (MRI) to diagnose and/or treat diseases.
+Interventional Radiology is the performance of minimally invasive medical procedures under the guidance of imaging technologies.
 The identification and monitoring of diseases, skeletal and soft tissue abnormalities and trauma are the major focus of diagnostic radiography.

-Radiographers use a range of techniques including:
+Radiographers are trained to use a range of imaging technologies including: